Saira-A/configdoc/options.md

 ##### usePdfJs
 **Type**: `boolean`
 **Default**: `true`
-Determines if PDF.js should be used for PDF rendering.
+Determines if PDF.js should be used for PDF rendering - uses the UV's interface instead of default PDF viewer.

 #### mediaElementCenterPanel